studio-b12/goat/docs/book/src/templating/index.md

 This will result in the string value `"Hello, Max!"`.

-There are also a lot of [builtin functions](./builtins.md) you can use in your Goatfiles.
+There are also a lot of [built-in functions](./builtins.md) you can use in your Goatfiles.